 18. Tree Leg Tattoo

-Tree designs make for gorgeous body art that is versatile and symbolic.
+Tree tattoo designs make for gorgeous body art that is versatile and symbolic.
 Your tree can be extensive and detailed, covering a large part of your leg.
 Or you can keep it simple with a more minimalistic approach that focuses on the basic form instead.
 Trees are also symbolic, representing growth, life, knowledge, wisdom, and strength.
 Depending on the type of tree you choose, it can have added symbolism; for example, a willow tree is associated with death and often inked as a memorial piece, whereas the pine represents longevity and resilience.
-Trees can also be linked to the people you love, with the roots representing the strong bonds we share.
+Trees can also be linked to the people you love, with the roots representing our strong bonds.
 To make your design more personalized, consider adding the names of family members to it.

 19. Wolf Leg Tattoo